Cacti/rrdproxy/README.md

 ## Requirements

-Cacti should be able to run on any Unix-based operating system with the following requirements:
+RRD proxy should be able to run on any Unix-based operating system with the following requirements:

 - PHP 5.4+, 7.1+ recommended